silvadasilva/CPSC481-2018S/en/pages/about.md

 Midterm and Final are closed-book exams where your knowledge retention, reasoning and written communication skills will be assessed.

+- You will be able to do a peer review.
+At the end of the term you will report how each team member participated on the development of the project.
+You will evaluate each member from their behavior during the term and which mark you would give to each one from your team.
+The evaluation will be anonymous to your teammates.

 ## Workload

 This is an intense course with a lot of team work.